michelgokan/perfsim/README.md

 # PerfSim: A Performance Simulator for Cloud Native Microservice Chains

+## Description

+PerfSim is a discrete-event simulator designed to approximate and predict the performance of cloud-native service chains in various user-defined scenarios.
+It leverages a systematic approach for analyzing network traces and simulating the behavior of service chains to provide insights into system KPIs, such as the average response time of requests.

+> [!NOTE]
+> The performance modeling part required to create the service chain models is not included in this suite.
+Users will
+> need to prepare their models based on their own data or existing benchmarks.

 > [!CAUTION]
 > The current open source version of this package is a mere research prototype and is not intended for production use.
 > It is provided as-is, without any guarantees or warranties.
 Please do not consider this package as a fully functional